 In return, Metsavaht returned from his visit with the Asháninka with motifs and concepts for Osklen’s spring 2016 collection: Tattoos were reproportioned as a print on silk organza; the striking “Amazon red” of a forest plant accented the collection; and women’s fabric slings for carrying children reappeared in the crisscross shape of a dress.
 Metsavaht’s photographs of the Amazon forest, the Asháninka, and wild animals also appeared on garments, as well as Osklen’s website.

-“Sharing values, sharing visions, sharing the economics, I think it’s the easiest way to work,” said Metsavaht.
+“Sharing values, sharing visions, sharing the economics, I think it’s the easiest way to work,” Metsavaht said.
 “This is the magic of style.
 It’s the magic of art.
 It’s the magic of the design.”

 And it’s a magic that I’d be happy to appropriate for my closet.